Good Design

 Passive Solar Design & NatHERS

 Passive Solar Design is just another just another word for Climatic Design.
 And it is not hard.
 It is something people have always done since the earliest times - design their home to work with the climate.
 Using natural energy flows in the environment to provide comfortable indoor conditions, needing minimal extra energy requirements.
 You don't need to know formulas.
-Logic, and common-sense practices will take you as far as you need to go.
+Logic, and common-sense practices will take you along way.

 • If you are in a cold climate, design to invite the sunlight in.